 - RSM also accepts the unofficial score report which you will receive right after taking the test as long as we can verify your score later.

 The GMAT code for RSM is QK8-CX-28

 In order to guarantee the required minimum level of English proficiency, an applicant must be able to show proof of proficiency on at least C1 level (according to the Common European Framework of Reference for Language - CEFR).
 You can submit your application first without the English results but they must be submitted by the application deadline, or before the programme has reached maximum capacity (whichever occurs first).
 English proficiency can be proven in different ways:

 - Your secondary school was taught completely in the English language in one of the following countries: UK, USA, Canada, Australia, New Zealand, South Africa or within the EU/EEA.
 If it is not mentioned on the diploma, or on the website of the school that the programme was taught completely in the English language, an official statement provided by the school is required.

-- You have an International Baccalaureate (IB) English A Higher Level certificate with grade 4 or higher or IB English A Standard Level Certificate with grade 5 or higher.
+- You have an International Baccalaureate (IB) Diploma and the official language of instruction was English.
+If you have completed only a IB English certificate, you must have obtained English A Higher Level certificate with a minimum grade of 6 or IB English A Standard Level Certificate with minimum grade of 7.